Tonyyouyou/Mamba-in-Speech/ASR/README.md

-# Overview
+# Install the Mamba
+To build your ConBiMamba Model, you first need to install Mamba.
+The causal-conv1d component, which requires CUDA version 11.8 or higher, is essential for Mamba.

+1. Install the `causal-conv1d` package:
+    ```bash
+    pip install causal-conv1d>=1.2.0
+    ```
+2. Install the `mamba-ssm` package:
+    ```bash
+    pip install mamba-ssm
+    ```
+    you can also install mamba we listed in ASR directory with
+    ```bash
+    cd Mamba-in-Speech/ASR/mamba
+    pip install --editable ./
+    ```
+    By this way, it's more esay to edit your mamba model.

+# Espnet version of Mamba
 The following files are used for implementing ASR tasks, specifically the relevant ESPnet files.

 ## Outer_bimamba.py
-This file contains ExtBimamba, which we proposed in our paper. should be placed in mamba_ssm.modules(in your enviroment package)
+This file contains ExtBimamba, which we proposed in our paper. should be placed in Mamba-in-Speech/ASR/mamba/mamba_ssm/modules(in your enviroment package or mamba)

 ## conformer_encoder_mamba.py
 should be placed in espnet/espnet2/asr/encoder